 The First Steps Training Program

-Feeling stuck in your job?
-Considering a career in early childhood education!
+Considering a career in early childhood education?
+The First Steps Training Program is here to help yopu get started!
 The First Steps Training Program offered by the Business & Workforce Development Office offers all training necessary to Burlington residents interested in a career in early childhood education.

-This FREE program consists of Tuesday evening online classes from September 5th to December 12th sponsored by Northern Lights, an in-person Pediatric First Aid & CPR Training Thursday, September 14th, and an online Diversity, Equity & Inclusion training.
+This FREE program held January 23rd through April 30th, 2024 consists of online classes sponsored by Northern Lights, in-person Pediatric First Aid & CPR Training, and online Diversity, Equity, and Inclusion training.
 The program is open to Burlington residents only and fully funded through the City of Burlington's Early Learning Initiative; the program is at no cost to you.

 To qualify, you must be at least 18 years old with a high school diploma or GED.

 The deadline to apply for this program is January 18th.

 Ready to start a new career?
 Contact Alex Bacheller at Business & Workforce Development email@example.com for questions and additional information.